-Each year, presidents of American higher education institutions are invited to nominate one educator on their campus that exhibits exceptional work in the areas of student learning, development and success.
+Each year, presidents of American higher education institutions are invited to nominate one educator on their campus who exhibits exceptional work in the areas of student learning, development, and success.

 Two award recipients are chosen in each of the following institutional categories:

-- Four-Year Colleges & Universities with less than 2,000 students
+- Four-year colleges and universities with less than 2,000 students

-- Four-Year Colleges & Universities with more than 15,000 students
+- Four-year colleges and universities with more than 15,000 students